 Quapaw & Commerce – Entering Indian Territory on Route 66

 As you leave Kansas, entering Oklahoma’s stretch of Route 66, you will pass through the tiny community of Quapaw just three miles later.
-This small town of just less than 1,000 souls was named after the Quapaw Indians, originally from Arkansas.
+This small town of less than 1,000 souls was named after the Quapaw Indians, originally from Arkansas.

 Quapaw

-quapaw tribeSurrounded by tall prairie grasses, the town was once an important hay-shipping area at the turn of the century.
+Surrounded by tall prairie grasses, the town was once an important hay-shipping area at the turn of the century.
 Later, cattle grazing and large ranches became essential to the economic industry of the community.
 However, the real boom of the town was the zinc and lead mining industry, which began in the region as early as 1897.
-The town boomed during 1917 and 1918, and many of the Quapaw Indians received immense royalties during these times.
+The town boomed during 1917 and 1918, and many Quapaw Indians received immense royalties during these times.

 The Dark Horse Mine, which opened in 1904, became the town’s mainstay, but after World War I, the demand for zinc and lead decreased, and Quapaw’s boom days were over.

-Today, Quapaw is yet another fading mining town of the tri-state area.
+Today, Quapaw is yet another fading mining town in the tri-state area.
 However, the town displays several nice murals on its buildings that deserve a stop for a photo opportunity.
-Quapaw is also home to the Spook light, a dancing ball of light seen on a bluff called Devil’s Promenade.
+Quapaw is also home to the Spook Light, a dancing ball of light seen on a bluff called Devil’s Promenade.
 Though the “spook light” is located in the Quapaw area, it can only be viewed east of the town and is often referred to as the Joplin Spooklight or the Hornet Spook Light, both cities in Missouri.

 If you’re passing through Quapaw on July 4, the city holds the oldest Indian Pow-Wow in the United States at Beaver Springs State Park.
 For more than 130 years, the celebration has been taking place and is well worth the stop.